k0pernicus/simple_todo_app/README.md

 ### With Docker

-First you need to build the *phoenix* image by running
+First, you need to build the *phoenix* image by running

 `docker build -t phoenix docker`

-Then you can run the application
+Then, you can run the application

 ```bash
 cd docker
 docker-compose up -d
 ```

-It will take awhile for the first deploy as it install all dependencies for the projet.
-Visit [`localhost:4000`](http://localhost:4000) from your browser, the page will automatically be reloaded when the application starts.
+*For the first deployment it can take awhile.*

 ### Warning